titaristanto/reservoir-simulation/README.md

 Generalized Minimal Residual iteration (GMRES) is used to solve the linear matrix system, which is an iterative method for the numerical solution of a nonsymmetric system of linear equations.
 This function solves for p at time level n+1.
-This new pressure vector updates formation volume factor B_o in every grid, which also updates transmissibility matrix, so then we can solve for pressure at the next time level.
+This new pressure vector updates formation volume factor Bo in every grid, which also updates transmissibility matrix, so then we can solve for pressure at the next time level.
 This process continues until it reaches the end of simulation time.